 Prior to joining Beveridge & Diamond, Ben studied at Harvard Law School, where he served as a managing editor of the Harvard Environmental Law Review.
 Prior to law school, Ben worked as a lobster fishery biologist and research diver for the Florida Fish & Wildlife Research Institute.

-Ben is located in Chapel Hill, NC, and practices out of our Washington, DC and Charlotte, NC offices.
+Ben is located in Chapel Hill, NC, and practices out of our Washington, DC office.

 - Brown University (B.Sc., with Honors, 2009)

 - Marine Biology